 Sky broadband customer service

-Alternatively you can chat online with a rep via Sky’s site.
-Or you’ll be able to get in touch with Sky on Twitter at @SkyHelpTeam.
+Alternatively, you can chat online with a rep via Sky’s site, or through the My Sky app.
+You can also get in touch with Sky on Twitter at @SkyHelpTeam.

 Can I get Sky broadband without a landline?